+Maintaining Market Leadership Through Product Innovation, a Partner Ecosystem and Security Expertise.
+As described above, we are devoting significant resources to creating new products and enabling technologies designed to accelerate innovation and delivery of new products and technologies to our client base.
 We evaluate emerging technologies and industry standards and continually update our technology in order to retain our leadership position in each market we serve.
 We monitor legal and technological developments in the area of information security and confidentiality to ensure our policies and procedures meet or exceed the demands of the world's largest and most demanding corporations.
 We believe that these efforts will allow us to effectively anticipate changing client and end-user requirements in our rapidly evolving industry.

 Expanding our International Presence.
-During 2009, we increased our investment in direct sales and services personnel to expand our customer base in the United Kingdom and Western Europe, including expansion within several of the largest financial services and telecommunications companies in this region.
-As a result of our initial success in the financial services and telecommunications sectors, we plan to further expand our investment in this region throughout 2010, with primary focus on sales and marketing resources, professional services support and expanded hosting infrastructure.
-We have also begun efforts to evaluate partnership opportunities and sales and marketing strategies to support expansion into the Asia-Pacific region.
-We expect to increase our investment in and management focus on these efforts during the latter part of 2010 and into 2011.
+During 2010, we continued our investment in direct sales and services personnel to expand our customer base in the United Kingdom and Western Europe, including expansion within several of the largest financial services and telecommunications companies in this region.
+We currently plan to continue to invest in our operations in this region in 2011.
+We have also continued our efforts to evaluate partnership opportunities and sales and marketing strategies to support expansion into the Asia-Pacific region, and currently plan to increase our investment in and management focus on these efforts during 2011.
+We currently have a partner supporting our sales, marketing and support efforts in the Asia-Pacific region, based in Melbourne, with initial focus on Australia, New Zealand, the Philippines and Singapore.

 Continuing to Build Brand Recognition.
 As a pioneer of real-time engagement, LivePerson enjoys strong brand recognition and credibility.
-We strategically target decision makers and influencers within key vertical markets, leveraging customer successes to generate increased awareness and demand for our broad range of online engagement tools.
+We strategically target decision makers and influencers within key vertical markets, leveraging customer successes to generate increased awareness and demand for online engagement tools.
 In addition, we continue to develop relationships with the media, industry analysts and relevant business associations to reinforce our position and leadership within the industry.
 Our brand name is also visible to both business users and consumers.
 When a visitor engages in a text-based chat on a customer's website, our brand name is displayed on the LivePerson dialogue window.
 We believe that this high-visibility placement will continue to create brand awareness and increased demand for our solutions.